-Ulysses Simpson Grant 1822 – 1885 was a supporter of many homeopaths, and in turn he received support from them, often at great personal cost.
+Ulysses Simpson Grant 1822 – 1885 ‘… was the 18th president of the United States (1869–1877) following his success as military commander in the American Civil War…’ Grant was a supporter of many homeopaths, and in turn he received support from them, often at great personal cost.
+Grant appointed homeopath Tullio Suzzara Verdi, who had already been supported by Abraham Lincoln to the Bureau of Health in 1871.

 Many homeopathic medics and homeopathic nurses (Mary Ann Bickerdyke trained as a homeopath was head nurse under Grant, and Mary Stafford) served in the army under Grant alongside abolitionists, all fighting to support the rights enshrined in the Declaration of Independence.